tanakapayam/kubernetes-efk-gcp/README.md

 After the elasticsearch cluster is finally up (ETA 2 minutes or so), delete all of the existing indexes so that the mapping template applies to the new index.

-ssh into one of the pods and run:
+ssh into one of the elastic search pods and run:

 ```
 curl -X DELETE localhost:9200/_all